Charging your electric vehicle from the grid or your solar battery?

 Does it make sense to charge an electric car with a home battery?

 This is an important argument and one that has merits on either side.
-Firstly, the average EV battery is a Tesla is greater than 70kW while most home systems range from 5-10kW.
+Firstly, the average EV battery of (for example) a Tesla is greater than 70kWh while most home systems range from 5-10kWh.
 The analogy used often is using a bucket of water to fill a pool.

 The reality is to maximise your green energy usage for your electric vehicle we need to investigate a few key points